 • Appropriate use: Antiviral treatment should begin within 48 hours of symptom onset.
 However, the CDC recommends that treatment may still be beneficial and should be started in hospitalized patients with severe, complicated or progressive illness if >48 hours.
 Treatment should not be delayed while awaiting results of laboratory tests for influenza (CDC 2015).
 Nonhospitalized persons who are not at high risk for developing severe or complicated illness and who have a mild disease are not likely to benefit if treatment is started >48 hours after symptom onset.
 Nonhospitalized persons who are already beginning to recover do not need treatment (CDC 2011).
 Safety and efficacy have not been established in patients with significant underlying medical conditions.
 Not a substitute for annual flu vaccination; has not been shown to reduce risk of transmission of influenza to others.
 Patients must be instructed in the use of the delivery system.
 Consider primary or concomitant bacterial infections.
 Safety and efficacy of repeated courses have not been established.

-Adverse events have not been observed in animal reproduction studies.
-An increased risk of adverse neonatal or maternal outcomes has not been observed following use of zanamivir during pregnancy.
 Untreated influenza infection is associated with an increased risk of adverse events to the fetus and an increased risk of complications or death to the mother.
-Neuraminidase inhibitors are currently recommended for the treatment or prophylaxis of influenza in pregnant women and women up to 2 weeks postpartum (CDC 60 2011; CDC March 13 2014; January 2015).
+Although neuraminidase inhibitors are currently recommended for the treatment or prophylaxis of influenza in pregnant women and women up to 2 weeks' postpartum, zanamivir is not the preferred agent (ACOG 2018; CDC 60 2011).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience headache, diarrhea, nausea, rhinitis, pharyngitis, or dizziness.
-Have patient report immediately to prescriber dyspnea, behavioral changes, illogical thinking, difficulty speaking, tremors, or hallucinations (HCAHPS).
+• Patient may experience headache, diarrhea, nausea, vomiting, rhinitis, pharyngitis, cough, or dizziness.
+Have patient report immediately to prescriber shortness of breath, difficulty breathing, angina, signs of ear, nose, or throat infection, behavioral changes, confusion, difficulty speaking, tremors, seizures, or hallucinations (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.